-She graduated with a BA in English Literature from Durham University and is now pursuing a Masters degree in Digital Media at UCL.
+She graduated with a BA in English Literature from Durham University and an MA in Digital Media at UCL.
 Her master's thesis examined the representation of substance abuse in contemporary Bollywood cinema.